secana/PeNet/docfx/articles/imports.md

 It is also possible to add new imports to the PE file.
 If the PE file is signed, the signature will be invalid afterwards.

-Remark: At the moment it's only possible to add new **imports from modules/DLLs which are not imported** already.

 To add only **one import**, use the code below.

 ```csharp